The Days Are Getting Lighter; Your Mood Isn’t: 4 Ways to Handle Persistent Anxiety

 3. Get Moving

 You don’t even have to go outside if you don’t want to.
 There are plenty of at-home exercise classes online and equipment you can order.
 And even if you don’t want the hassle of dealing with equipment, you can take up calisthenics.
-Calisthenics are exercises based in gymnastics, many of which require little or no equipment beyond your own body.
+Calisthenics are exercises based on gymnastics, many of which require little or no equipment beyond your own body.
 Whatever you do, keep it simple — find something that feels good for you and stick with it.

 4. Eat (Truly) Delicious Foods